ysp1893/yogeCode/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Angular components

+- Components are the main building blocks for Angular applications.
+Each component consists of:
+  - An HTML template that declares what renders on the page
+  - A TypeScript class that defines behavior
+  - A CSS selector that defines how the component is used in a template
+  - Optionally, CSS styles applied to the template

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.